ThingWorx Review: Ditching the Duct Tape

 Ditching the Duct Tape

 As I look at ThingWorx, however, I don’t see the need for almost any duct tape.
-Yes.
-Of course.
-It is not perfect.
+Yes, of course it’s not perfect.
 But it is far more than serviceable.
 After evangelizing IoT for the past five years, PTC now has a very capable and well-integrated suite of IoT tools.
 What’s my point?

 A lot of companies can take advantage of IoT without being a pioneer.